Jayz-lab/Jayz-lab/README.md

    - Breaking into the industry
    - JavaScript
    - Python
-   - and anything relating to Programming and Cybersecurity.
+   - and anything relating to Programming, software development and Cybersecurity.

 ⚡ Fun fact: